Ball Farmhouse subdivision gets preliminary approval

 College proposal

-During the meeting the board reviewed the application for Beth Medrash Meor Yitzchok College, a proposed school and overnight accommodations for about 200 to 300 students and 12 to 18 professors/administrators, which will occupy existing buildings (historically used by NYU) on about 87,000 square feet of land located on the southeastern side of Old Forge Road.
+During the meeting the board reviewed the application for Beth Medrash Meor Yitzchok College, a proposed school and overnight accommodations for about 200 to 300 students and 12 to 18 professors/administrators, which will occupy existing buildings (historically used by NYU) consisting of about 87,000 square feet located on the southeastern side of Old Forge Road.

 Warwick town planner Max Stach recommended that the application, which was last before the planning board in January, be considered a type one SEQR action, which would require more extensive environmental review than the type two action, which the applicant maintains is more fitting to the project.
 In addition, the planner explained that concerns over whether the college meets New York accreditation standards could necessitate the involvement of the Zoning Board of Appeals, further warranting the need to declare the project as a type one action.